NVIDIA/aistore/cli/README.md

 ## Default flag and argument values via environment variables

-#### Bucket
-If `AIS_BUCKET` environment variable is set, its value is used as the default bucket name if no other name is provided by the user.
-Otherwise, the given bucket name is used.

 #### Bucket Provider
 If `AIS_BUCKET_PROVIDER` environment variable is set, the `--provider` flag is set to the value of this variable.
 Setting `--provider` flag overwrites the default value.